davidculemann/remix-shadcn-supabase-boilerplate-docs/docs/index.md

   <a href="/fundamentals/workflows" aria-label="Workflows, tasks, triggers, and more">
     <docs-card>
       <h4>I'm in, let's go.</h4>
-      <p>The <b>Fundamentals</b> will help you in getting to know Boomerang Flow.
+      <p>The <b>Fundamentals</b> will help you in getting to know Remix Shadcn Boilerplate.
 Get yourself geared up with a drink and some Tim Tams, then dive deep into all the building blocks.</p>
     </docs-card>
   </a>
   <a href="/tutorials/github-issues-bot" aria-label="Take a tutorial for a spin.">
     <docs-card>
       <h4 class="text-green-brand">I want to try it out...</h4>
       <p>Spend your first few minutes in a <span style="text-decoration:underline">Tutorial</span>.
-Its the best way to explore practical examples to understand the features.</p>
+It's the best way to explore practical examples to understand the features.</p>
     </docs-card>
   </a>
   <a href="/guides/management" aria-label="Want to know more?">